Don't mean to burst your bubble,

 We know what you're probably thinking right now: "There's already a Will Smith page on TV Tropes!"

 And that's true.
-However, that page is centered on his film career and his music post-1993.
+However, that page is centered on his acting career and his music post-1993.
 This page is for his time with DJ Jazzy Jeff from 1985-1994.
 Any examples that only apply to his solo work should go there.